 As an associate program director, I work with all the residents and faculty.
 But, one role, in particular, plays an even more significant role in the quality of the residency than the others.
 Which one would that be?
-(Hint: Well, if you have not guessed it by now, you may want to look at the title again!)
+(Hint: Well, if you have not guessed it by now, you may want to look at the title again!
+The Chair)

 OK.
-So, we know that the chair is critical to running a great residency.
+So, the chair is critical to running a great residency.
 But what is it about a chairperson that makes the role so important?
-Well, the importance of the position is what we are going to run through over the next, oh, say, 8oo or so words!
+Well, the importance of the position is what we will run through over the following, oh, say, 8oo or so words!

 Backbone When The Going Gets Tough

 Everyone, once in a while, events conspire to mangle a residency program.
 Perhaps, a resident decides to leave for another career, and the hospital wants to take away the residency slot forever.
 Or, the emergency department determines they no longer want residents to give the final dictations at nighttime.
 In any of these cases, you need a firm chair to prevent these issues from negatively affecting the residency program.
 Sometimes you need a leader to fight for your department!